digital-asset/daml/daml-lf/governance.rst

   features into other features (e.g. if we add dependent functions the library would convert non-dependent functions and foralls into dependent functions).
-- Special support for the "dev" DAML-LF version, whereby the encoder stamps minor version with the current hash of the ``.proto`` file, and the reader checks that the hash it knows matches the hash found in the file.
-This avoids bad parsing errors and other subtle failures when working on the bleeding edge.

 ``lfpackage`` is built upon the ``daml-lf/archive`` library, which
 includes: